-Understanding the four basic welding positions can help you chose the right filler metal and welding process for whatever project or job you’re tackling.
+Understanding the four basic welding positions can help you choose the right filler metal and welding process for your job.
 Each welding position may require different techniques, parameters and preparation to achieve the best results.

 Learn more about the different welding positions and get some best practices for welding each type.